AblateIt/finetune-study/README.md

 ### 2. Install pytorch stable:
 >https://pytorch.org/get-started/locally/
 >
->If this step fails, either at install or gives an error when training, try simply `pip install torch`
+>If this step fails, either at install or gives an error when training, do `pip uninstall torch` and try simply `pip install torch`
 >
 ### 3. Install axolotl and dependencies
 ```